"Imagine there's no Brexit": EU boss channels Lennon

 "So, who knows?," said Tusk, citing Lennon's "Imagine".
 "You may say I'm a dreamer, but I am not the only one."

-Asked later if it was not an "illusion" to imagine halting Brexit, the 60-year-old Pole insisted: "Politics without dreams would be a nightmare".
-Recalling his own past as a dissident who saw Soviet communism collapse, he told reporters: "Miracles do happen.
-Some of my political dreams have come true."

-Several other leaders at the summit took up the theme of Lennon's 1971 hit about an end to war and national divisions.
+Several other leaders at the summit took up the theme of the 1971 hit about an end to war and national divisions.

 "Yeah, we all have that dream.
 I hate Brexit from every angle," Dutch Prime Minister Mark Rutte said of stopping a move Britons voted for last year.
 "But this is a sovereign decision by the British people and I can't argue with democracy."

-His Belgian neighbour Charles Michel was more cautious about even raising the prospect of Britain staying in the Union: "I am NOT a dreamer and I'm not the only one," Michel told reporters.
+His Belgian neighbour Charles Michel, who has long voiced concern that British ambivalence should not be allowed to derail much deeper European integration, was more cautious about even raising the prospect of Britain staying in the Union.

+"I am NOT a dreamer and I'm not the only one," Michel told reporters as he arrived at the summit, reflecting the Brussels consensus that Britain is definitely leaving and that talk of a U-turn, which would need EU consent, is simply a waste of time.

 "It's time for action and certainty.
 Not for dreams and uncertainty," the Belgian premier tweeted in response to Tusk.

-Many EU leaders assume Brexit is now inevitable and see talk of a U-turn, which would need EU consent, as a distraction.

-Lithuanian President Dalia Grybauskaite joined in the pop lyrics fun by suggesting that even after Britain's "divorce", its European allies could still be counted on as friends.
+For the president of Lithuania, which has more than 100,000 citizens living in Britain, keeping close ties after Brexit is vital.
+But Dalia Grybauskaite also joined in the pop lyrics fun on Twitter by suggesting that even after Britain's "divorce", its European allies could still be counted on as friends.

-Quoting a Motown classic where the singer tells an ex-lover "If you need me call me", Grybauskaite, a master of the pithy one-liner, tweeted: "#Brexit: ain't no mountain high enough."

-Additional reporting by Gabriela Baczynska, Philip Blenkinsop and Charlotte Steenackers; Editing by Louise Ireland
+Quoting from a Motown classic in which a former lover tells an ex "If you need me call me", the ever-eloquent Lithuanian leader tweeted: "#Brexit: ain't no mountain high enough."
+(Additional reporting by Gabriela Baczynska, Philip Blenkinsop and Charlotte Steenackers; Editing by Louise Ireland)